spiritface57/SupportSystem/docs/post8/testing-v0.4.md

-# testing-v0.4.md
 # v0.4 Testing

-This file documents reproducible test scenarios for Post 8 v0.4.
+This document defines reproducible test scenarios for Post 8 v0.4.

+If test expectations and implementation diverge, the implementation is wrong.

+---

+## Core Invariant

+Upload finalization must not depend on scanner availability.

+Scanner failures may degrade file availability.
+Scanner failures must not block ingestion or finalization.

+---

 ## Preconditions

-• docker compose is running for api and scanner
+Docker Compose is running for the API service.
+Scanner service may be running or stopped.
-• test files exist under ./test-files
+Test files exist under ./test-files.
-• scripts are executable
+Test scripts are executable.

+---

-## Batch upload
+## Batch Upload With Scanner Available

 Command:
-./scripts/upload_folder.sh ./test-files
+./scripts/services/api/file-upload-scan/upload_folder.sh ./test-files

-Expected:
-• upload.initiated event emitted
-• upload.scan.started event emitted
-• upload.scan.completed event emitted
-• upload.finalized event emitted
+Expected behavior:
+upload.initiated event is emitted. upload.scan.started event is emitted. upload.scan.completed event is emitted. upload.finalized event is emitted.
+Finalize response status is clean.

+---

-## Scanner down simulation
+## Scanner Down Simulation

+This scenario validates the core v0.4 guarantee.

 Commands:
 docker stop scanner-service
-./scripts/upload_folder.sh ./test-files
+./scripts/services/api/file-upload-scan/upload_folder.sh ./test-files
 docker start scanner-service

-Expected:
-• upload.initiated event emitted
+Expected behavior:
-• upload.scan.failed event emitted with reason scanner_unavailable
+upload.initiated event is emitted. upload.scan.failed event is emitted with reason scanner_unavailable. upload.finalized event is emitted.
-• upload.failed event emitted
-• no upload.finalized event emitted
+Finalize response status is pending_scan.
+No upload is rejected due to scanner unavailability.

+If upload.finalized is missing, this is a bug.

+---

-## Double finalize for the same upload_id
+## Double Finalize for the Same upload_id

 Commands:
 META=$(./scripts/prepare_upload_no_finalize.sh files/a.png)
 ./scripts/test_double_finalize_same_upload.sh "$META"

-Expected:
+Expected behavior:
-• exactly one finalize attempt succeeds
+Exactly one finalize attempt succeeds.
-• the second finalize attempt fails deterministically
+The second finalize attempt fails deterministically.
-• failure reason is finalize_locked
+Failure reason is finalize_in_progress.
-• upload events show one upload.finalized and one upload.failed
+Upload events show one upload.finalized and one upload.failed.

+---

-## Event log completeness
+## Event Log Completeness

 After any test run:

-Expected:
-• every upload_id has at least one upload.initiated event
+Every upload_id has at least one upload.initiated event.
-• every finalize attempt results in either upload.finalized or upload.failed
+Every finalize attempt results in exactly one outcome.
-• no upload_id has both upload.finalized and upload.failed for the same attempt
+The outcome is either upload.finalized or upload.failed.
+No finalize attempt produces both.

+---

 ## Notes

-• if any test result is nondeterministic, treat it as a bug in concurrency control or locking
+Any nondeterministic result indicates a concurrency or locking bug.
+Scanner availability must not influence finalize determinism.
-• a passing run must be reproducible across multiple runs
+A passing run must be reproducible across multiple executions.